Our next courses for English speaking clients

 • Round-trip rides for the field trips, from MicoLab’s facilities

-• Individual accommodation for Thursday night in a four star hotel in Teruel city
+• Individual accommodation for Thursday and Friday night in a four star hotel in Teruel city

-If by the 10th of November of 2025 a minimum of 5 students haven’t applied for the course, it will be cancelled and the full amount paid will be returned to all students.
+If by the 10th of November of 2026 a minimum of 3 students haven’t applied for the course, it will be canceled and the full amount paid will be returned to all students.

-All students get an official invoice and a training certificate signed by Luz Cocina Romero (Agricultural Engineer with a marster’s Degree on Education).
+All students get an official invoice and a training certificate signed by Luz Cocina Romero (Agricultural Engineer with a master’s Degree on Education).

-The lectures on Monday, Tuesday and Wednesday will take place at MicoLab’s facilities, located in:
+The lectures from Sunday until Wednesday will take place at MicoLab’s facilities, located in:

 Avda.
 Corts Valencianes, 75 bajo izda